 Fashion History, Victorians

-Victorian Aesthetic Fashion History
+The Aesthetics Fashion History

 Fashion History of The Aesthetic Dress Movement

-What Was the Victorian Aesthetic Movement?
+What Was the Aesthetic Movement?

 In the mid-Victorian era 1870-1880 a group of talented artists, poets, writers and some actors were known as the Aesthetes.
 The painter and designer William Morris and architect Voysey designed houses together.
 They were fastidious about every detail from wallpaper and furniture, to window and fireplace proportions and choice of curtains.